terraform-aviatrix-modules/terraform-aviatrix-oci-transit-firenet/README.md

 # Terraform Aviatrix OCI Transit FireNet

 ### Description
-This module deploys a VCN and an Aviatrix transit gateway and NGFW.
+This module deploys a Aviatrix Transit FireNet VCN and an Aviatrix transit gateways and NGFW.
 Defining the Aviatrix Terraform provider is assumed upstream and is not part of this module.

 **_Note_** Ensure that you are subscribed to the Firewall offering in OCI Marketplace